SR80-app/SR80-Manuals/user-manual.md

 Once the last item on a job is closed, the view automatically takes you back to the Job Board.
 The job moves from the active grid to the **Closed** section at the bottom (collapsed by default — tap the header to expand it).

-#### Totaled Items — "Customer Contacted" then Close
+#### Junk Items — "Customer Contacted" then Close

-Totaled items now close the **same way as normal items** — they just have an extra step in front: you log that you contacted the customer, then close like anything else.
-They sit on the board with a **TOTALED** banner until both steps are done.
+Junk items now close the **same way as normal items** — they just have an extra step in front: you log that you contacted the customer, then close like anything else.
+They sit on the board with a **JUNK** banner until both steps are done.

-When you open a job with a Totaled item, you'll see:
+When you open a job with a Junk item, you'll see:

 - The item's cost (if the tech entered a diagnostic charge) displayed in the repair summary — reference this when speaking to the customer
 - A green **"Customer Contacted"** button below the item card